 A Public School Teacher Tells All

 I am a public school teacher.
 While I think that the public school system is necessary, and serves most students adequately, there are several reasons you should seriously consider educating your children in your own home if you have the means to do so.
+I have come up with ten that I think most effectively support my opinion.

 Reason to Homeschool # 10 – Class size of 1